Robot Perception and Learning

 Course Goals

-The goal of this class is to guide you through “what are the essential components for controlling the robot’s motion” and “when/how they are used” in robotic research.
+The goal of this class are three-fold, guiding you through “what are the essential components for controlling the robot’s motion”, “how to build a simple robot from scratch”, and “when/how these components are used in a real robot” in robotic research.
+We aim to cover as many components as possible, just to give you a broad look at the field.
 Going through each component thoroughly is not our goal.
+Students put effort into understanding these material after class.
+Help from AI is highly encouraged.

 Upon completion of the course students should know:

-- Why learning is important in robotics, and what are the open research questions in robot learning
+3. Why learning is important in robotics, and what are the open research questions in robot learning.

-- What’re under the hood of robot systems
+4. What’re under the hood of robot systems.

 Upon completion of the course students should be able to:

-- Set up a simulator to kick-start your robotic research
+1. Set up a simulator to kick-start your robotic research.

 Prerequisite Knowledge